Microshak/Azure-IoTHub-Data-Loader/README.md

 ## Editing the JSON document
 If you want to send you own data format then simply edit the template.json file.
-The program does a string replacement on the distibutions.
+The program does a string replacement on the distributions.
 So for example this:
 ```json
 {
   "Temperature": "NormalDistribution",